Skip to Content

 This is a variation of the previous game and involves listening as well as memorizing.

-Ask your child to close their eyes and put a timer on your phone for 30 seconds.
-Ask him to listen carefully and try to remember all the things he heard – in order if possible.
+Ask children to close their eyes and put a timer on your phone for 30 seconds.
+Ask them to listen carefully and try to remember all the things they heard – in order if possible.

-List all the sounds that were heard and count how many different sounds there were.
+List all the sounds and count how many different sounds there were.
 With time, increase from 30 seconds to a minute of focused listening.

 9. Listen to Stories

 Listen to audiobook CDs or stories on Youtube, without looking at the screen.
-Ask your child about the story after she has heard it.
+Ask your kids questions about the story.

 This also works with bedtime stories.
-Ask your child to close her eyes and listen to you reading the story without showing the pictures.
-Ask her to think about how she will draw the story for you in the morning.
+Ask them to close their eyes and listen to you reading the story without showing the pictures.
+They can think about how they will draw the story for you in the morning.

 10. Give Multiple Instructions

-Give your child instructions around the house or while cooking together.
+Give kids multiple instructions in the class, around the house or while cooking together.
 Make them clear.
 Start with one instruction.
 Please fetch the book next to my bed.

-Ask your child to repeat the instruction back to you, then follow it.
+Ask them to repeat the instruction back to you, then follow it.

 Increase it to two instructions.
 Please fetch the book next to my bed.
 Open it and take out the recipe cut-out from the front cover.

-Increase this over time, until you can give 5 instructions at once.
-Multiple instructions are frequently given in the classroom, making this a valuable exercise.
+Increase this over time, until you can give 4 or 5 instructions at once.
+Multiple instructions are frequently given in the classroom, making this a valuable exercise to try at home.

 Here are some fun 2-step directions for preschoolers.